-Unless otherwise advised, the ERA will consider this person as the primary contact and will direct any correspondence in relation to the matter to this person.
+18 Unless otherwise advised, the ERA will consider this person as the primary contact and will direct any correspondence in relation to the matter to this person.

-&lt;sup>19 Times are only required if they are applicable to the suspected breach.
+Times are only required if they are applicable to the suspected breach.

-- (a) The timeframe for self-reporting in paragraph 4.2.4 is met. - (b) There are a minimum of five matters in the batch report to the ERA.
-For less than five matters, the process in paragraph 4.3.3 is to be followed. - 4.3.5 Confidential or personal information included in any notification to the ERA should be clearly marked so the ERA can ensure it is appropriately protected. - 4.3.6 On receiving a written notification under paragraph 4.3.3 or 4.3.4, the ERA will record the details of the suspected breach (clause 2.13.27(a) of the WEM Rules). - 4.3.7 A Rule Participant may, at any time after making a notification of a suspected breach under paragraph 4.3.3 or 4.3.4, provide updated information to the ERA in relation to the suspected breach in writing to market.compliance@erawa.com.au (clause 2.13.23 of the WEM Rules). - 4.3.8 When investigating the suspected breach in accordance with the processes set out in section 5 of this document, the ERA will consider whether it is appropriate to disclose to the Rule Participant alleged to have committed the breach the identity of the Rule Participant reporting the suspected breach.
-In exercising this discretion the ERA will take into consideration any request for anonymity from the party alleging the breach. - 4.4 Reporting Process for Chapter 3A Breaches Requirements for Transmission Connected Generating Systems - 4.4.1 Suspected non-compliances with: - (a) An applicable Registered Generator Performance Standard - (b) An applicable approved Generator Monitoring Plan must be reported to AEMO in accordance with AEMO's WEM Procedure: Generator Monitoring Plans.
+- 4.3.5 Confidential or personal information included in any notification to the ERA should be clearly marked so the ERA can ensure it is appropriately protected. - 4.3.6 On receiving a written notification under paragraph 4.3.3 or 4.3.4, the ERA will record the details of the suspected breach (clause 2.13.27(a) of the WEM Rules). - 4.3.7 A Rule Participant may, at any time after making a notification of a suspected breach under paragraph 4.3.3 or 4.3.4, provide updated information to the ERA in relation to the suspected breach in writing to market.compliance@erawa.com.au (clause 2.13.23 of the WEM Rules). - 4.3.8 When investigating the suspected breach in accordance with the processes set out in section 5 of this document, the ERA will consider whether it is appropriate to disclose to the Rule Participant alleged to have committed the breach the identity of the Rule Participant reporting the suspected breach.
+In exercising this discretion the ERA will take into consideration any request for anonymity from the party alleging the breach. - 4.4 Reporting Process for Chapter 3A Breaches Requirements for Transmission Connected Generating Systems - 4.4.1 Suspected non-compliances with: - (a) An applicable Registered Generator Performance Standard - (b) An applicable approved Generator Monitoring Plan must be reported to AEMO in accordance with AEMO's WEM Procedure: Generator Monitoring Plans.20